wp-plugins/visual-recent-posts/readme.txt

 v1.1.2 - No you can specify a category or multiple categories to display.
 And! if you don't want to display posts without images, now you can--just change your setting on the VRP options page.

+v1.1.3 - Added parameter to insertVisualRecentPosts() function.
+You can now pass $number_of_posts to specify how many posts to display for that VRP box.
+Helpful if you're displaying a small number of posts on the front page but want to display more posts on your category archive pages.